wouter-swierstra/hbral/README.md

 # hbral
-A library ofr hetergeneous binary random-access lists
+A library fof hetergeneous binary random-access lists in Haskell.

+Ported from the Agda code presented in the eponymous paper.